 Most countries advise against land border crossings between Uzbekistan and most of its neighbors.
 It’s best to avoid it if possible.

 The border with Afghanistan is a border barrier that follows the Amu Darya River.
 It is one of the most heavily guarded borders in the world.
 It includes a barbed wire fence, an electrified barbed wire fence, land mines, and a patrol of heavily armed soldiers.
 A testament to how seriously Uzbekistan takes the safety of its citizens.

 Safety Precautions in Uzbekistan

 You should exercise regular safety precautions in Uzbekistan, as you would in any city in the world.
 Violent crimes against foreigners are quite low.
 Pickpocketing and other opportunistic crime is also uncommon but can happen in crowded areas.

-Homosexuality is illegal in Uzbekistan and same-sex practices are punishable by up to 3 years in prison.
+Homosexuality is illegal in Uzbekistan and same-sex practices are punishable by up to three years in prison.
 It is also often discriminated against by the locals.
-If you are a member of the LGBTQ community, public displays of affection are not recommended in Uzbekistan.
+If you are a member of the LGBTQ community, public displays of affection are not ideal in Uzbekistan.

 The terrorism threat in Uzbekistan is considered medium.
 Read all about the US Department of State’s crime assessment here.